 Stawell Regional Health participates in the Postgraduate Medical Council of Victoria (PMCV) computer matching system.
 Prospective graduates must be eligible to participate in the system for consideration for the program.
 Eligibility criteria can be found at www.computermatching.pmcv.com.au

-Applications are to be emailed and posted in hard copy to Stawell Regional Health by Friday, 9 July 2021.
+Applications are to be emailed and posted in hard copy to Stawell Regional Health – date extended to Friday, 8 October 2021.

 The application must include:

 - A letter of application outlining career objectives, how you currently demonstrate our values and rotation preferences.

 - Current Curriculum Vitae.

 - Certified copies of all Clinical Placement Books and Assessments from 2nd and 3rd year placements.

 - Minimum of two professional referees from 2nd and 3rd year clinical placements (excluding mental health placements).